layumi/Person_reID_baseline_pytorch/README.md

 We arrived **Rank@1=88.24%, mAP=70.68%** only with softmax loss.

 Here we provide hyperparameters and architectures, that were used to generate the result.
-Some of them are far from optimal.
+Some of them (i.e. learning rate) are far from optimal.
 Do not hesitate to change them and see the effect.

+P.S.
+With similar structure, we arrived **Rank@1=86.85% mAP=67.29%** with Matconvnet. (batchsize=8, dropout=0.75)
+Different framework need to be tuned in a different way.

 ## Model Structure
 You may learn more from `model.py`.